 • Government: Federal Parliamentary Republic

-The money in India is called rupee.
-Money can be exchanged in India.
+The currency in India is called the Indian rupee (INR).
+US dollars and Euros can be exchanged for INR.
 Credit cards which can be used internationally are accepted - Visa and MasterCard the most widely accepted (make sure to call your credit card company and let them know that you’ll be traveling internationally).
 Traveler’s cheques are not easily cashed.
 You must bring US dollars in good condition.
 Torn, stamped or old bills will not be exchanged. $100 bills older than 2006 are also not accepted.

 12 nautical miles